18 Aug Edradour Distillery – Almost The Smallest

 Edradour Distillery Tours and Bookings

-Edradour Distillery run tours hourly up from 10 am until 4 pm, April to October.
-They close at 5 pm sharp and are NOT open Sundays.
+Edradour Distillery runs tours hourly up from 10 am until 4 pm, April to October, and 10 am til 3pm the rest of the year.
+They are NOT open Sundays.
 Children under 12 years old are not permitted on tours or in the shop.

 Bookings are essential for groups of 8 or more, but I would highly recommend you book in advance regardless of your number.
 Edradour is TINY.
 Until recently, it held the title of smallest distillery in Scotland.
 They have an excellent set-up for visitors but are quickly overrun – at the time of my visit there were three coaches in the car park, but thankfully they were just leaving!!
 Avoid disappointment or a long wait and book your spot in advance.
 Else, go around noon – 1 pm or so, as the coach tourists tend to be off elsewhere having lunch, but there are no guarantees unless you book.